MetOffice/simulation-systems/source/Development/rose_stem.rst

         2. Task definitions
-            Task definitions for the following tasks should be added to the ``runtime.rc`` for all sites who will run this app.
+            Task definitions for the following tasks should be added to the ``runtime.cylc`` for all sites who will run this app.

             * run the app
             * perform a KGO comparison
             * perform housekeeping

         3. Graph definitions
-            Graph definitions should be added to the graph.rc for all sites who will run this app.
+            Graph definitions should be added to the graph.cylc for all sites who will run this app.
 These should connect together your new tasks created above with an appropriate build task.

 .. tip::